 Participants will learn:

-Childhood and adolescent anxiety and depression must consider the relationship between the larger systemic context of the 21st century and individual and family stress related to challenges with diminished internal and external resources, culture, developmental transitions, etc. Discussions will also focus on individual and family resiliency within a strength-based perspective.
-Participants can expect lively discussions, a multimedia presentation and hands-on practical applications and exercises.
+Childhood and adolescent anxiety and depression must consider the relationship between the larger systemic context of the twenty-first century and individual and family stress related to challenges with diminished internal and external resources, culture, developmental transitions, etc. Discussions will also focus on individual and family resiliency within a strength-based perspective.
+Participants can expect lively discussions, a multi-media presentation and hands-on practical applications and exercises.

 Over the course of two days we will explore: